Expressivity of Spiking Neural Networks: Proofs

 \begin{example} In a simple setting with $\theta_v=w_{u_i v}= d_{u_2 v} =1$ and $d_{u_1 v}=2 $, the above considerations imply the following firing time of $v$ on the corresponding linear regions (see Figure \ref{fig:linRegEx}):

 \end{example}

 Already this simple setting with two-dimensional inputs provides crucial insights.
-The actual number of linear regions in the input domain corresponds to the parameter of the spiking neuron $v$.
+The actual number of linear regions in the input domain corresponds to the parameter of the LSNN neuron $v$.
 In particular, the maximum number of linear regions, i.e. three, can only occur if both weights $w_{u_i v}$ are positive.
-Similarly, $v$ does not fire at all if both weights are non-positive.
+Similarly, $v$ does not fire at all if both weights are non-positive, which motivates the condition in Assumption II.
 The exact number of linear regions depends on the sign and magnitude of the weights.
 Furthermore, note that the linear regions are described by hyperplanes of the form

 where $C_{p,u}$ is a constant depending on the parameter $p$ corresponding to $v$, i.e., threshold, delays and weights, and the actual input neuron(s) causing $v$ to spike.
-Hence, $p$ has only a limited effect on the boundary of a linear region; depending on their exact value, the parameter only introduces an additive constant shift. \begin{remark} Dropping the assumption that $\delta$ is arbitrarily large in \eqref{eq:Response_cond} yields an evolved model which is also biologically more realistic.
+Hence, $p$ has only a limited effect on the boundary of a linear region; depending on their exact value, the parameter only introduces an additive constant shift. \begin{remark} Dropping the assumption that $\delta$ is arbitrarily large in \eqref{eq:Response_cond} yields an evolved model that is also biologically more realistic.
 The magnitude of $\delta$ describes the duration in which an incoming spike influences the membrane potential of a neuron.
 By setting $\delta$ arbitrarily large, we generally consider an incoming spike to have a lasting effect on the membrane potential.
 Specifying a fixed $\delta$ increases the importance of the timing of the individual spikes as well as the choice of the parameter.
-For instance, inputs from certain regions in the input domain may not trigger a spike any more since the combined effect of multiple delayed incoming spikes is neglected.
+For instance, inputs from certain regions in the input domain may not trigger a spike since the combined effect of multiple delayed incoming spikes is neglected.
 An in-depth analysis of the influence of $\delta$ is left as future work and we continue our analysis under the assumption that $\delta$ is arbitrarily large. \end{remark}